April 2015 Lifter of the Month

 My first meet was in October 2013.
 I squatted 308lbs, benched 231lbs, and deadlifted 330lbs.

+How did you improve from your first competition to your most recent?
 I have improved quite a bit over the past year and a half powerlifting by gaining at least one hundred pounds on each of my lifts.

 What is your next competition?